 While many proprietary tools and models remain far from perfect due to the suboptimal quality of data, uncertainty about the effects and interactions among variables, and the robustness of models, they are a good starting point.

-In addition to gaining an understanding of their loan portfolio’s exposure to physical and transition risks, banks should also prioritize coaching and educating board members and/or senior managers on these topics, especially those who may lack the subject matter expertise necessary to grasp the full implications of climate change on credit, market, and operational risk.
+In addition to gaining an understanding of their loan portfolio’s exposure to physical and transition risks, banks should also prioritise coaching and educating board members and/or senior managers on these topics, especially those who may lack the subject matter expertise necessary to grasp the full implications of climate change on credit, market, and operational risk.
 In some jurisdictions, board members may be legally required to adequately govern climate risk.19

 Once bank leaders better understand these risks, they can begin crafting strategic objectives based on where they are most vulnerable.
-These goals can include setting emission reduction targets for lending and investing activities, enhancing disclosures to show which assumptions and methodologies will be used to decarbonize portfolios, and performing stress tests with longer time horizons.
+These goals can include setting emission reduction targets for lending and investing activities, enhancing disclosures to show which assumptions and methodologies will be used to decarbonise portfolios, and performing stress tests with longer time horizons.
 During the planning stage, banks should determine all the resources they will need to accomplish these tasks, which can include subject matter experts, vendors, data providers, and model development specialists.
-They could also consider specializing by sector and client type.
+They could also consider specialising by sector and client type.

 Each bank’s priorities for integrating climate risk into the credit lifecycle will typically depend on the maturity level of its risk management programs.
-Many financial firms share knowledge across risk functions, but may need to coordinate climate risk management across the entire organization.
-Under this more evolved model, the appetite for climate risk is explicitly defined, and the organization works cohesively to monitor, measure, and report on climate risk management.
+Many financial firms share knowledge across risk functions, but may need to coordinate climate risk management across the entire organisation.
+Under this more evolved model, the appetite for climate risk is explicitly defined, and the organisation works cohesively to monitor, measure, and report on climate risk management.
 Ultimately, banks are expected to embed climate risk into strategic planning, product development, and other means of value creation.
-Leading banks will likely also link climate risk management to organizational performance and performance-based incentives.
+Leading banks will likely also link climate risk management to organisational performance and performance-based incentives.